danielefadda/master-projects-template-2025/docs/_pages/example.markdown

 header_img: assets/images/folium_map.webp
 header_title: "Example Page"
 subtitle: "An Example Page for the SoBigData Big Data Project Template"
-vega: true
 ---

 <div class="full-width-wrapper">
     <img src="{{ site.baseurl }}/assets/images/header.svg" alt="sbd-pattern" class="full-width-image">
 </div>

 This is an introductory text for the SoBigData Big Data Project Template.
 Here you can provide a brief overview of the project, its goals, and what participants can expect from this final laboratory.
 The text should be engaging and informative, setting the stage for the content that follows.
 This text can be used to highlight the significance of the project, the methodologies employed, and the expected outcomes.
 But it could also be used to introduce the story of the project, the motivations behind it, or to anticipate the best discoveries made during the research.
 There isn't a single way to write this text, but it should be concise and to the point, capturing the essence of the project in a few sentences.
 Use what you learned in the Data Storytelling course to make it engaging and compelling.
 {: .lead }

 ---